qulle/oltb/README_INTERNAL.md

 ```

 ### Debug tool
-To make debugging and diagnosting errors easier there is a tool named `DebugInfo`.
+To make debugging and diagnosting errors easier there is a tool named `DebugInfoTool`.
 This tool will gather information about the map such as zoomlevel, location, layers, rotation, projection etc and displays the information in a modal window.
 To hide the debug tool as default, add the parameter `onlyWhenGetParameter: true` and add the get parameter to the url `/?debug=true` to show the tool.
 Adding the debug parameter will also enable the default context-menu in the browser.

 ### OLTB namespace
 All classes and id:s in the project are prefixed with the namespace `oltb`.
 Data is also stored in local storage under the key `oltb-state`.